 Winter wonderland and elves are gone, icy cold winds still blowing.
 Nativity scenes disassembled, fireworks vanished, the urban bats sink back in deeper torpor.
 Champagne corks and glitter cleaned up, a promising year has started.
 Shopping malls sober up from the buying and selling peak moment of holiday season.
 Introvert cats regain feelings of solitude after the marathon of family’s and friends’ visits.

 I remember reading Jack London on school’s summer break, shivering under blankets while reading of huskies pulling the sled somewhere in Yukon.
 The novel “The Call of the Wild” just pulled me further into the suffering, exhaustion and rivalry of Buck, his fellow dogs and humans.
-The voices of my friends outside the window were inviting me to join but were unheard while I was perplexed by the encounter of wilderness and civilization, by the interplay of ignorance, ego, loyalty and love in such harsh environment somewhere far away.
+The voices of my friends outside the window were inviting me to join.
+However, I did not respond.
+I was perplexed by the encounter of wilderness and civilization, by the interplay of ignorance, ego, loyalty and love in such harsh environment somewhere far away.
 It is extremely good prose and it enchants my perception.

 This question – how is the activism grounded in me? – has puzzled me over the last few months.
 And it is accompanied by question – what my actions plant in others.
 I can empathize with animal rights activists that save animals from suffering caused by human consumption patterns and ignorance.
 But it is the means of telling their story, using the same fear, shock and repulsion triggers, for example, that make me label some of PETA’s campaigns as insane.
-Like the campaign “Behind the leather” few years ago, where customers go into a leather product store and open bags with pulsating animal harts and fleshy meat.
+Like the campaign “Behind the leather” few years ago.
+There customers go into a leather product store and open bags with pulsating animal harts and fleshy meat.
 The link to the compassion towards animals that they might want to instill on people is missing.
-So, the person, that was there or watched the video, felt those negative emotions and went on with his daily life carrying it with him.
+So, the person, that was there or watched the video, had negative emotions and went on with his daily life carrying it with him.

 Change happens only when the right conditions have ripened.
 Adding force and pressure in the ripening process might work until about that moment when the best “growing” conditions are met.
 More sunlight to already perfectly lit seedling won’t do any good.
 After many times generating some harm while doing so called “good” has made me to think, how to actually do good without harm?
 How to avoid harm to others and ourselves?

 It is easier to remain centered and peaceful if social activism is in the form of charity, volunteering, education and other supportive means.
 Much harder is to act skillfully when confronted with power struggles and opposing views.
 In those clashes we easily harm our opponent or ourselves.
 It requires a level of practical wisdom to counteract ill will without same destructive attitudes and methods: “What is inevitable, like death, is accepted without rage; what may not be, like war, is the subject of action skillful and the more effective because, again, it is not powered and blinded by rage and hate.
 We may recognize an oppressor and resolutely act to remove the oppression, but we do not hate him.
 Absence of hatred, disgust, intolerance or righteous indignation within us is itself a part of our growth.”

 “One should conquer anger through kindness, wickedness through goodness, selfishness through charity, and falsehood through truthfulness” (Dhammapada, XVII, 3).